Nice Population 2019

 Today, Nice is among the largest cities in France.
 It currently ranks 5th according to population and size.
 According to the most recent census performed in 2012, the population of Nice is 343,629.
 With the estimated growth rate of .29% annually, the projected numbers for 2017 are around 338,611.
 According to the census of 2012, the number of females outnumbers the number of males in the city.
 Females total 183,222, whole males make up 160,407 of the overall population.

 One of the main draws of a tourist city is its proximity to water.
 Most coastal tourist areas maintain their beaches by dredging sand from the coastline to reduce the effects of erosion.
-Nice does not have that issue as its coastline is unique compared to other beach cities.
+The waterfront beach in Nice does not have that issue as its coastline is unique compared to other beach cities.
 It is not a sandy and luxurious coast, but instead rather rocky.
 The rocks have been smoothed by the seas for many years so that they look more like river rocks.
 It may be uncomfortable to lie upon the beaches of Nice, but it can be quite interesting to look for interesting stones.

 One of the most unique things about Nice is its continual maintenance of the past and the illustrious history of the city along with its ability to embrace the future.
 This is something that visitors notice quite quickly within the city as they stroll along the streets enjoying the rich history.
 Ancient structures and buildings are celebrated, but also placed right alongside the new structures, giving the people and visitors of Nice a unique respect for the old as well as the new.